-Four courses in Component II are required: at least one from each period with no more than two Component II courses in any one discipline.
+Four courses in Component II are required: one from each period and one additional course in any of the time periods, preferably taken in conjunction with the other course in the same period.
+No more than two Component II courses may be taken in any one discipline.
 Students may not enroll in any Component II course before taking EN 123 or the equivalent; students entering as freshmen must also have passed or been exempted from EN 108.